Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 ## How-To Guide

 ### Create new Variant JSON
 To create a new variant for a template, first the sentence needs to be formulated.
-All parameters of a template must either occur in the sentence or be
+All parameters of a template must either occur in the sentence or be [... something missing...]
 This sentence is split into fragments: TextFragments and ParameterFragments (Gaps).
 The fragments and the predefined parameters need to be translated into the corresponding JSON structure.
 For further information see [Variant Header](#variant-header) and [Fragment Types](#fragment-types).